slamora/brackets-wiki/How-to-Use-Brackets.md

 in the file tree.

 Brackets currently has color-coding for HTML, JS, CSS, and LESS files.
-It also has some basic code hinting for HTML tags and attribute names and values.
-They'll pop up automatically as you type tags, or you can hit Ctrl-Space to bring them up manually.
+It also has some basic code hinting for HTML tags, attribute names and values, CSS property names and values, and JavaScript.
+They'll pop up automatically as you type, or you can hit Ctrl-Space to bring them up manually.
 More code hinting will come in future sprints.

 <a id="inlines"></a>Quick Edit
 ----------